-STEP 1) With a seam ripper, remove stitching around lower end of zipper.
+STEP 1: With a seam ripper, remove stitching around the lower end of the zipper.

-STEP 2) If present, pry off metal stop at bottom of zipper; be careful not to tear the fabric at the base of the zipper teeth.
+STEP 2: If present, pry off the metal stop at bottom of the zipper; be careful not to tear the fabric at the base of the zipper teeth.
 Remove old zipper slider.

-STEP 5) Pull slider up until locked track teeth appear at bottom.
+STEP 5: Pull slider up until locked track teeth appear at the bottom.

 NOTE: For dual-slider zippers repeat process on the other closed end of the zipper opening to replace the second slider.